-The Australian Mathematics Trust (AMT) is a national not-for-profit organisation whose purpose is to enrich the teaching and learning of mathematics for students of all standards.
-We hold mathematics and informatics competitions, administer enrichment activities, conduct workshops for students and teachers, and publish books on mathematical enrichment for Australian and international students.
+The Australian Mathematics Trust (AMT) is a national not-for-profit organisation whose purpose is to enrich the teaching and learning of mathematics and algorithmics for students of all standards.
+We hold mathematics and algorithmics competitions, administer enrichment activities, conduct workshops for students and teachers, and publish books on mathematical enrichment for Australian and international students.
 The AMT selects and supports Australia’s international mathematics and informatics Olympiad teams.

-The AMT is based at the University of Canberra with representatives on our board from the Australian Association of Mathematics Teachers, Australian Academy of Science and the Australian Mathematical Society.
+The AMT is based at the University of Canberra with representatives on our board from a range of mathematical organisations.
 We are supported by a vast network of passionate volunteers from Australia and around the world, including academics, members of professional mathematics societies, educators and working mathematicians.

-The vision of the Australian Mathematics Trust is that all young Australians have the opportunity to realise their intellectual potential in mathematics and informatics.
+The vision of the Australian Mathematics Trust is that all young Australians have the opportunity to realise their intellectual potential in mathematics and algorithmics.

-Through our competitions and programs we support teachers and students to build their confidence and embrace an enjoyment of mathematics.
+Through our competitions and programs we support teachers and students to build their confidence and embrace an enjoyment of mathematics and algorithmics.